-The basic fee to register for the LSAT is $190.
-This is a per-test fee.
+The basic fee for the LSAT is $190.
+This is a per-test registration fee.

-Depending on your situation, you might be on the hook for additional fees.
+Depending on your situation, you might be on the hook for additional expenses.
 Let’s take a look at these.

 The fee to change your LSAT test date is $125.
 LSAC allows you to request to take your exam on a different date within the current testing year, provided you make the request before your original testing date has passed.
 If, however, the original testing date has passed, you may withdraw your registration.”